-When it mattered most Sunday, Seahawks rookie DK Metcalf played like a veteran
+When it mattered most against the Buccaneers, Seahawks rookie DK Metcalf played like a veteran

 The TD came on a 53-yard catch and run that put Seattle ahead 34-27 with 4:25 left.

-Then, after the Bucs forced overtime, Metcalf then set up the winning score in overtime with a tumbling 29-yard catch that took the ball to the Tampa Bay six.
+Then, after the Bucs forced overtime, Metcalf then set up the winning score in overtime with a tumbling, having-his-facemask-grabbed 29-yard catch that took the ball to the Tampa Bay six, converting a dicey third-and-six.
 Earlier in the drive Metcalf had also drawn a penalty for illegal contact.

 All three plays came when matched up rookie Jamel Dean, a rookie who had played just three defensive snaps before having to step in Sunday when Tampa Bay starting cornerback Carlton Davis III injured his hip in pre-game warmups.